-PREREQUISITE: CIS 156, CIS 190, or equivalent experience.
+PREREQUISITE: CIS 191, 238, or equivalent experience.
 This course covers the basic concepts and prerequisites of network computing which provides the background information needed to prepare for network management and certification.

 CPT 210.
-NETWORK ADMINISTRATION (3 credits)
+NETWORK ADMINISTRATION (6 credits)

-PREREQUISITE: CIS 156, 190, or equivalent experience.

-This course covers how to use network administrative tools to set up, manage, and use basic network services, including file systems, network printing, security, and E-mail.
-Also, advanced topics are covered on how to oversee a complex networking environment, including directory services, partitioning and replication, time synchronization strategies and integrating other networks.
+PREREQUISITE: CIS 191, 238, or equivalent experience.
+This course covers how to use administrative tools of a network operating system (Novell, Microsoft NT, etc.) to set up, manage, and use basic network services, including file systems, network printing, and security.
+The course may be repeasted for credit for each network operating system.
+Advanced topics may include how to oversee a complex networking environment, directory services, partitioning and replication, time synchronization strategies, system back-up, and integrating other networks.